-Make a hazel ball with ivy berries
+How to make a hazel ball with ivy berries for a great natural Christmas decoration

 Ivy is one of the best plants to grow in the garden for year-round interest.
 This natural Christmas decoration celebrates its architectural berries.